-For instance: PIM allows you to subscribe to incoming data sources; publish them to listening systems and maintain your data quality management (DQM) with more ease and oversight than possible with ERP.
-What this comes down to, is that you as producer, wholesaler or online retailer are able to centrally collect, process, and maintain product data as well as provide your partners and distributors with this information through various output channels and (online) media.
+For instance: PIM allows you to subscribe to incoming data sources.
+It publishes them to listening systems and maintains your data quality management (DQM) with more ease and oversight than possible with ERP.
+What this comes down to, is that you as producer, wholesaler or online retailer are able to centrally collect, process, and maintain product data.
+Also, it allows providing your partners and distributors with this information through various output channels and (online) media.

 There are many benefits of a PIM vis-à-vis ERP, but here are some of the most important ones: